 The fair values of the senior secured notes; privately places notes and euro floating rate notes are measured at market price and are therefore evaluated to be level 1 in the fair value hierarchy.
 The fair value of the Group's securitised bonds; second lien facility and bank loans and overdrafts are deemed to be level 2 in the fair value hierarchy.
 All other financial instruments carried at fair value have been measured by a level 2 valuation method.

 Derivative financial instruments

 The carrying values of derivative financial instruments in the balance sheet are as follows:

-24 September 25 September
+29 September 24 September

-2023 2022
+2024 2023

 £m £m

 Cross currency interest rate swaps

-Current assets - (2)

-Non-current liabilities 24 -
+Non-current liabilities 17 24

-24 (2)
+17 24